 If you suspect that someone you love is the victim of nursing home negligence, it is important that you take immediate action.
-Please contact Brain Injury Law Center today for a FREE consultation with a caring and qualified attorney who can explain your rights and help you devise the most appropriate course of action.
+Please contact the Brain Injury Law Center today for a FREE consultation with a caring and qualified attorney who can explain your rights and help you devise the most appropriate course of action.

 What Is Nursing Home Negligence?

-- Failure to prevent bedsores
+- Failing to prevent bedsores

 Signs of Nursing Home Negligence

 Some of the most common signs of nursing home negligence include:

 - Poor personal hygiene or unsanitary living conditions

 Signs of Nursing Home Abuse